michelle-morin/forest-explorer/work.md

 * 2:55pm - spent the past hour scouring stackoverflow and google for solutions to the color issue I'm experiencing. still troubleshooting.

 * 3:20pm - have not resolved color changing issue, but shifting gears to start working on a wireframe and component tree for the frontend.

+* 3:48pm - added component tree to readme;

+* 4:15 - implemented mouseover/mouseout color changes for trails, but color change on click now reverts to default style on mouseout :(